saridormi/commit_chronicle/README.md

     > :exclamation: Having part called `train` is necessary for correct work of tokenization script.

-    Tokenizer training script expects input data to be stored in the same format collection script saves it.
+    Data tokenization script expects input data to be stored in the same format collection script saves it.
 See all the details above, at [data format](#data-format) section.

 4. **Define configuration**